fbarresi/SoftPlc/README.md

 ```

 ### Use it with docker
-Pull the actual docker image for your platform [see available tags](https://hub.docker.com/r/fbarresi/softplc/tags/) and run it with the correct port binding
+Pull the actual docker image for your platform [see available tags](https://hub.docker.com/r/fbarresi/softplc/tags/) and run it with the correct port binding.
+(Brand new MOBY support is included!
+Just select latest-win1809 tag.)

 ```docker
 docker pull fbarresi/softplc:latest-linux